-The content of each merged cell will be placed into the upper left cell and other unmerged cells will be empty.
+It will place the content of each merged cell into the upper left cell, and other unmerged cells will be empty.

-#2 – How to Unmerge Cells Using Excel Shortcut Keys?
+Method #2 – Unmerge Cells Using Keyboard Shortcut Keys

-- Select the cells that you want to merge and Press key ALT + H + M + U and it will unmerge all the unmerged cells.
+- Select the cells you want to merge and press the ALT + H + M + U, which will unmerge all the unmerged cells.

-#3 – How to Unmerge Cells and Copy the Original Value to Each Unmerged Cell?
+Method #3 – Unmerge Cells and Copy the Original Value to Each Unmerged Cell

-In above example, as we can see that result is not in structured format.
-In some cases you need to do both the things simultaneously: Unmerging the cells and also fill each unmerged cell with the value from the original cell.
+In the above example, as we can see, the result is not in a structured format.
+In some cases, you need to do both things simultaneously: Unmerging the cells and filling each unmerged cell with the value from the original cell.

 To unmerge cells and fill the cells with original values.
-Follow below steps:
+Follow the below steps:

-- This will unmerge all the cells as shown in the below screenshot.
+- It will unmerge all the cells, as shown in the below screenshot.

 - It will select all the blank cells.
-See below screenshot.
+See the below screenshot.

-- Type the = (equal sign) and press the Up Arrow Key on the keyboard.
-Refer below screenshot.
+- Type the = (equal sign) and press the up arrow key on the keyboard.
+Then, refer to the below screenshot.

-- This will create a simple formula that fills the blank cell with the value from the above cell.
-As we want to fill all unmerged cells that are currently blank, press CTRL+ENTER key to enter the formula in all the selected cells.
+- It will create a simple formula that fills the blank cell with the value from the above cell.
+As we want to fill all unmerged cells currently blank, press the CTRL+ENTER key to enter the formula in all the selected cells.

 The final result is shown below:

-- Before unmerging the cells, Its need to check whether the merged cells are there in the selected area or not.
+- Before unmerging the cells, It needs to check whether the merged cells are there in the selected area or not.

-- For this select the cells in the worksheet.
+- For this, we must choose the cells in the worksheet.

-This has been a guide to Unmerge Cells in Excel.
-Here we discuss how to unmerge cells using excel ribbon method, excel shortcut and also how to copy the original value to unmerged cells along with practical examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article has been a guide to Unmerge Cells in Excel.
+Here, we discuss how to unmerge cells using the Excel ribbon method and Excel shortcut and copy the original value to unmerged cells, along with practical examples and a downloadable Excel template.
+You may learn more about Excel from the following articles: –